Schizophrenia: Cognitive symptoms

 An estimated 70% of those with schizophrenia have cognitive deficits, and these are most pronounced in early-onset and late-onset illness.
 These are often evident long before the onset of illness in the prodromal stage, and may be present in childhood or early adolescence.
-They are a core feature but not considered to be core symptoms, as are positive and negative symptoms.
-However, their presence and degree of dysfunction is taken as a better indicator of functionality than the presentation of core symptoms.
+They are core features but not considered core symptoms, as are positive and negative symptoms.
+However, their presence and degree of dysfunction are taken as better indicators of functionality than the presentation of core symptoms.
 Cognitive deficits become worse at first episode psychosis but then return to baseline, and remain fairly stable over the course of the illness.

 Cognitive deficits may be of neurocognition (nonsocial) or of social cognition.
 Neurocognition is the ability to receive and remember information, and includes verbal fluency, memory, reasoning, problem solving, speed of processing, and auditory and visual perception.
 Verbal memory and attention are seen to be the most affected.
 Verbal memory impairment is associated with a decreased level of semantic processing (relating meaning to words).
 Another memory impairment is that of episodic memory.
 An impairment in visual perception that is consistently found in schizophrenia is that of visual backward masking.
 Visual processing impairments include an inability to perceive complex visual illusions.
 Social cognition is concerned with the mental operations needed to interpret, and understand the self and others in the social world.
-This is also an associated impairment, and facial emotion perception (FEP) is often found to be difficult.
+This is also an associated impairment, and facial emotion perception is often found to be difficult.
 Cognitive impairments do not usually respond to antipsychotics, and there are a number of interventions that are used to try to improve them; cognitive remediation therapy is of particular help.

 Neurological soft signs of clumsiness and loss of fine motor movement are often found in schizophrenia, which may resolve with effective treatment of FEP.